-Drugs may bind to various macromolecular components in the blood, including albumin, α 1-acid glycoprotein, lipoproteins, immunoglobulins (IgG), and erythrocytes (RBC).
+Drugs may bind to various macromolecular components in the blood, including albumin, \alpha1-acid glycoprotein, lipoproteins, immunoglobulins (IgG), and erythrocytes (RBC).

 Albumin is a protein with a molecular weight of 65,000-69,000 Da that is synthesized in the liver and is the major component of plasma proteins responsible for reversible drug binding.
 In the body, albumin is distributed in the plasma and in the extracellular fluids of skin, muscle, and various other tissues.
 Interstitial fluid albumin concentration is about 60% of that in the plasma.
 The elimination half-life of albumin is 17-18 days.
 Normally, albumin concentration is maintained at a relatively constant level of 3.5-5.5% (weight per volume) or 4.5 mg/dL.
 Albumin is responsible for maintaining the osmotic pressure of the blood and for the transport of endogenous and exogenous substances.
 As a transport protein for endogenous substances, albumin complexes with free fatty acids (FFAs), bilirubin, various hormones (such as cortisone, aldosterone, and thyroxine), tryptophan, and other compounds.
 Many weak acidic (anionic) drugs bind to albumin by electrostatic and hydrophobic bonds.
 Weak acidic drugs such as salicylates, phenylbutazone, and penicillins are highly bound to albumin.
 However, the strength of the drug binding is different for each drug.

-a1-Acid glycoprotein (orosomucoid) is a globulin with a molecular weight of about 44,000 Da.
+α 1-Acid glycoprotein is a globulin with a molecular weight of about 44,000 Da.
 The plasma concentration of α 1-acid glycoprotein is low (0.4-1%) and binds primarily basic (cationic) drugs such as propranolol, imipramine, and lidocaine.
-Globulins (α -, β -, γ globulins) may be responsible for the plasma transport of certain endogenous substances such as corticosteroids.
-These globulins have a low capacity but high affinity for the binding of these endogenous substance.